citi-onboarding/iJunior-onepage/README.md

-# Projeto: Squad Shellyda </>
+# Project: Squad Shellyda </>

-## Quem é nosso cliente?
+## Who's our client?

-É a iJunior, empresa júnior do departamento de Ciências da Computação da UFMG, que desenvolve dois tipos de soluções digitais: **iJunior Start** e **iJunior Loop**.
+It's iJunior, junior company in the Computer Science Department at UFMG, which develops two types os digital solutions: **iJunior Start** and **iJunior Loop**.

-## E o nosso projeto?
+## What about our project?

-Nosso trabalho é desenvolver um OnePage para apresentar o produto **iJunior Loop**, que é uma solução voltada para a criação de Aplicações Web com desenvolvimento em módulos.
-O objetivo principal do projeto é a captação de clientes, e ele deve apresentar o projeto de forma objetiva e que traga valor ao usuário.
+Our job is to develop an OnePage Website to present the product **iJunior Loop**, which is a solution aimed at create Web Aplications with module development.
+The main objective of the project is to attract customers, and it must present the product in an objective way that brings value to the user.

-## E quais são as tecnologias utilizadas?
+## Which technologies do we use?

 - JavaScript
 - HTML